qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

-We can draw the optimized pulse, whose parameters are retrieved by :math:`opt_results.x`.
+We can draw the optimized pulse, whose parameters are retrieved by ``opt_results.x``.

 .. jupyter-execute::